International Baccalaureate

 A portfolio will illustrate the student’s achievement in the following learning outcomes:

-A minimum of 50 hours is expected to be devoted to service learning and a portion of this time has been allocated during the PPS course.
+A minimum of 50 hours is expected to be devoted to Community Engagement and a portion of this time has been allocated during the PPS course.

-A minimum of 50 hours is expected to be devoted to language development and a portion of this time has been allocated during the PPS course.
+A minimum of 70 hours (40 guided; 30 independent) is expected to be devoted to Language and Cultural Studies and a portion of this time has been allocated during the PPS course.

 Core Element # 4: Reflective Project (RP)